Marilyn Ziegler Perry, CPA

 - Make sure there is an accountable reimbursement plan (ARP) in place at your church and use it.

 - Under an ARP, you must properly account to the church in accordance with IRS rules and document reimbursement claims by including all information that the IRS requires.
 Again, save your receipts!

 - Church business expenses that are not reimbursed can still be deducted from self-employment taxable income.

 - 100 percent of all non-reimbursed business expenses can be deducted from self-employment taxable income.
 Exception: Only 50 percent of non-reimbursed business meals can be deducted from self-employment taxable income.

 - All conference-paid moving expenses are taxable income for both income tax and self-employment tax for both active clergy and clergy moving into retirement.

 - Make sure to save enough to cover those increases in taxes.

 - Increase your quarterly estimated payments accordingly.

-- You should receive an IRS Form 1099-MISC, “Miscellaneous Income,” from the Dakotas Conference, reporting the amount of that debt-reduction in Box 7, “Nonemployee compensation.”
+- You should receive an IRS Form 1099-MISC, “Miscellaneous Income,” from your conference office reporting the moving expense in Box 7, “Nonemployee Compensation.”

-Your conference treasurer (Minnesota: Barb Brower and Dakotas: Jeff Pospisil) or conference benefits officer (Minnesota: Jean Edin and Dakotas: Leana Stunes) may be able to answer additional questions.
+Your conference treasurer, Jeff Pospisil, or conference benefits officer, Leana Stunes, may be able to answer additional questions.
 Otherwise, check in with your personal tax accountant.